violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 Among the most common ways to spend your hard-earned cryptocurrency today is by piggybacking on the massive gift card economy for making various kinds of retail purchases.
 One thing that's nice about this for us as sex workers in particular is that many of us are already very familiar with gift cards and similar store credit services.
 We may even have regular business expenses such as a prepaid mobile phone (<acronym title="electronic subscriber identity module">eSIM</acronym>) line or hotel bookings we need to make to run our business.

 Since gift cards and store credit systems are already a certain kind of alternative digital local currency, cryptocurrency is a natural fit.
-As a result, an entire *crypto gift card marketplace* industry has emerged to support this particular off-ramp.
-While different crypto-to-gift-card exchange service providers support different currencies, [Zashi's built-in decentralized exchange ZEC off-ramp](#paying-in-bitcoin-when-you-only-have-zcash) solves that problem, so the main considerations for those of us who want to use this method to spend our cryptocurrency funds are:
+As a result, an entire *crypto gift card marketplace* industry has emerged to support this particular kind of off-ramp.
+While different crypto-to-gift-card vendors support different currencies, [Zashi's built-in decentralized exchange](#paying-in-bitcoin-when-you-only-have-zcash) solves that problem, so the main considerations for those of us who want to use this method to spend our cryptocurrency funds are:

 - finding a crypto to gift card exchange provider that partners with a brand we want to buy from, and
 - ensuring that the exchange provider's terms of use and their ["Know Your Customer" rules]({% link resources/for-providers/using-cryptocurrency/kyc/index.md %}) doesn't risk our privacy more than we are comfortable with.

 I strongly suggest talking to your friends and colleagues about what services they like and feel safe using, and why.
-But if you're just starting from scratch, read on to learn about my favorite services.
+But if you're just starting from scratch, read on to learn about my favorite vendors.
+Two of them conveniently, are built into the same self-custody wallets I've already recommended.

 ### Pay for stuff via Flexa in Zashi

-One crypto gift card marketplace vendor in particular deserves a special mention, [Flexa](https://flexa.co/){:target="_blank"}, because you can use them directly from [my favorite Zcash wallet app, Zashi]({% link resources/for-providers/using-cryptocurrency/wallet-apps/index.md %}#zashi-privacy-focused-zcash-wallet-app).
-If you've installed the mainstream version of Zashi (i.e., from the Google Play Store or the Apple App Store, but *not* from the [F-Droid strictly free software app repository](https://f-droid.org/en/packages/co.electriccoin.zcash.foss/){:target="_blank"}), you'll have the option to spend your shielded ZEC from within your Zashi wallet by converting it directly to a Flexa account balance, which is basically a multi-store gift card manager mini-app inside Zashi itself.
+The gift card vendor directly integrated with the Zcash wallet app I use is called [Flexa](https://flexa.co/){:target="_blank"}, which is basically a multi-store gift card manager mini-app inside the [Zashi]({% link resources/for-providers/using-cryptocurrency/wallet-apps/index.md %}#zashi-privacy-focused-zcash-wallet-app) wallet app itself.
+If you've installed the mainstream version of Zashi (i.e., from the Google Play Store or the Apple App Store, but *not* from the [F-Droid strictly free software app repository](https://f-droid.org/en/packages/co.electriccoin.zcash.foss/){:target="_blank"}), you'll have the option to spend your shielded ZEC at partnered Flexa brands from within your Zashi wallet.

 As of this writing, some Flexa partners include [Ulta Beauty](https://www.ulta.com/){:target="_blank"} and [Kiehl's](https://www.kiehls.com/){:target="_blank"} (cosmetic and skincare product brands, useful for the obvious reasons), [Sheetz](https://www.sheetz.com/){:target="_blank"} (a convenience store and gas station chain, useful if you often drive yourself to outcalls), and [Chipotle](https://www.chipotle.com/){:target="_blank"}, which I guess is mostly noteworthy for personal reasons because one of my partners loves Mexican food, so I get to treat them here often. :)